DLFundamentals/blog/_posts/2026-06-08-distribution-aware-programming.md

   <div class="callout">
     <strong>The central claim</strong>
     Samples can improve <em>computation</em>, not just accuracy.
-The reusable object is a <strong>solver hint</strong>: structure inferred from the sample, compressed once, and compiled into specialized solver code.
+The reusable object is a solver hint: structure inferred from the sample, compressed once, and compiled into specialized solver code.
 A pretrained LLM agent can search over these hints by proposing hypotheses, writing analysis programs, and producing deployment solvers.
   </div>

   <p>The paper's conceptual move is to put runtime inside the learning problem.
 A sample does not merely choose among labels; it chooses among computations.
 In this view, a successful learned solver is not just a model with good average quality.
 It is a small piece of amortized algorithm design: pay once to infer the hidden structure, then reuse that structure cheaply on every future instance.</p>